• Menu

 Auraria Campus and Denver Skyline; Confluence Building of the Community College of Denver (center).
 Photo: Jeffrey Beall

-Transforming Denver’s oldest neighborhood into a contemporary college campus was a massive undertaking involving the relocation of countless households, and many Auraria residents organized to stay in their homes.
+Transforming Denver’s oldest neighborhood into a contemporary college campus was a massive undertaking involving relocating countless households.
+Many Auraria residents organized to stay in their homes.
 However, their efforts proved unsuccessful, and the community was displaced with many relocating to the nearby Lincoln Park housing project as a result.

 Auraria Higher Education Center